MJoergen/nexys4ddr/dyoc/ep9_-_Branching/README.md

 more instructions.
 In the coming episodes we'll add Zero page addressing, Stack Pointer, and subroutine calls.

-However, more urgent is to have an assembler.
-This is the topic of the next episode.
+However, more urgent is to have an assembler, which will be the topic of the next episode.

 ## Simulation support
 By now it is becoming increasingly time consuming to build a bit file every